 - copy or rewrite boot block on a disk

-- securely erase boot block or a section of a disk
+- securely erase boot block, section of a disk or whole disk/partition

 - write ISO onto USB stick

 - byte-for-byte copy of a disk or disk partition

 - confirm a disk throughput (MB/sec capability for read/write)

 Most commonly, you're running the dd with the following parameters:

 - of – output file (or device)

 - bs – block size (number of bytes or kilobytes/megabytes if you specify it like 128k or 1m)